6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

     sudo firewall-cmd --permanent --add-service=mountd
     sudo firewall-cmd --reload
     ```
-5.As we already discussed, SELinux is set to enforcing mode, you might also need to allow NFS to serve files from your chosen directory.
+5. As we already discussed, SELinux is set to enforcing mode, you might also need to allow NFS to serve files from your chosen directory.
 Assign a proper SELinux context to the shared directory:
 ```bash
 sudo chcon -t public_content_rw_t /var/nfs
 ```